ln-komandur/ESP32/i2c_daisy_chain/README.md

 7. [Scanning for i2c devices](https://gist.github.com/herzig/8d4c13d8b81a77ac86481c6c1306bb12)
 8. [GPIO interrupts](https://esp32tutorials.com/esp32-gpio-interrupts-esp-idf/)
 9. [Using FreeRTOS tasks](https://stackoverflow.com/questions/63634917/freertos-task-should-not-return-esp32)
 10. Enabling the _internal_ __pullup resistor__ and disabling the  _internal_ __pulldown resistor__ on the input pin.
 The interrupt pin 'INT' from PCF8574 is connected to GPIO15 of ESP32.
-‘INPUT_PIN’ is used to read the digital input from pin number 15 in _the code_.
+‘INTERRUPT_PIN’ is used to read the digital input from pin number 15.
    - [_The interrupt open-drain output pin is active LOW.
 It is normally pulled HIGH using a pull-up resistor and is driven low by the PCF8574 when any of the inputs change state.
 This signals the MCU to poll the part to see what is going on.
 If connecting this pin, enable the internal pull-up resistor on the MCU or add an external pull-up of 10K or so._](https://www.mischianti.org/2019/01/02/pcf8574-i2c-digital-i-o-expander-fast-easy-usage/)
    - [_As we have already configured a pulldown resistor on this GPIO, there is __no need to add a physical resistor__ ourselves._](https://esp32tutorials.com/esp32-gpio-interrupts-esp-idf/)
    - [_Warning: There are no internal pullups you have to supply your own resistors._](https://www.best-microcontroller-projects.com/pcf8574.html)